Northwestern Neotropical Rattlesnake

 Reproductive Behavior:

-Northwestern neotropical rattlesnakes are viviparous, giving birth to live young.
-Young snakes are born after a gestation period of 4-6 months and are able to take care of themselves as soon as they are born.
-While eggs with incubation period of 2-3 months are more vulnerable.
-An average litter consists of 5-10 young.
-Young rattlesnakes are between 15-35cm long at birth, and can deliver a painful bite the day they are born.
+Northwestern Neotropical rattlesnakes are viviparous, giving birth to live young.
+Young snakes are born after a gestation period of 4-6 months and are able to take care of themselves as soon as thet are born; while eggs with an incubation period of 2-3 months are more vulnerable.
+An average litter consisits of 5-10 young.
+Young rattlesnake are between 15-35cm long at birth and can deliver a painful bite the day they are born.
 They are sexually mature after 3 years.
-The longevity in nature and in captivity is estimated to be between 12- 25 years.
+The longetivity in nature and in captivity is estimated to be between 12- 25 years.

-The Northwestern neotropical rattlesnake is a sit and wait predator, so it spends most of its time curled up in an alert position.
-It sometimes moves under or stays close to the rock that hedges its home in the herpetarium.
+The Northwestern neotropical rattlesnake is a sit and wait predator so it spends most of its time curled up in an elert position.
+It sometimes moves under or stays close to the rocks that hedges its home in the herpetarium.

 Page Author: